-An accounting reorganization, sometimes called a "quasi-reorganization," allows a company to extinguish a negative retained earnings balance.
+An accounting reorganization, sometimes called a "quasi-reorganization," allows a company to extinguish an accumulated deficit.
 It involves restating a company's assets and its liabilities to their fair values.
-The negative balance in the retained earnings account is then brought to zero through a reduction in the other capital accounts, giving the company a "fresh start" with a zero balance in retained earnings.
-As of December 31, 2004, we had an accumulated retained earnings deficit of approximately \$1.7 billion.
+The accumulated deficit is then brought to zero through a reduction in the other capital accounts, giving the company a "fresh start" with a zero balance in retained earnings.
+As of December 31, 2004, we had an accumulated deficit of approximately \$1.7 billion.
 That deficit stemmed from the accounting effects of (1) the distribution of our ownership interest in RRI to our shareholders in September 2002, (2) the extraordinary loss recorded in connection with the Texas Utility Commission's order related to the 2004 True-Up Proceeding and (3) the loss on discontinued operations that was recorded in connection with our sale of Texas Genco.
-In addition to eliminating the accumulated deficit in retained earnings and restating assets and liabilities to fair value, if a quasi-reorganization were implemented, we and CenterPoint Houston would be required to implement any accounting standards that have been issued but not yet adopted.
+In addition to eliminating the accumulated deficit and restating assets and liabilities to fair value, if a quasi-reorganization were implemented, we and CenterPoint Houston would be required to implement any accounting standards that have been issued but not yet adopted.

-We and CenterPoint Houston are seeking to eliminate the negative retained earnings balance because restrictions contained in the 1935 Act require registered public utility holding companies and their subsidiaries, like us and CenterPoint Houston, to obtain express authorization from the SEC to pay dividends when current or retained earnings are insufficient to do so.
-Eliminating the negative retained earnings balance will permit current earnings not utilized to pay dividends to more quickly build up a retained earnings balance.
+We and CenterPoint Houston are seeking to eliminate the accumulated deficit because restrictions contained in the 1935 Act require registered public utility holding companies and their subsidiaries, like us and CenterPoint Houston, to obtain express authorization from the SEC to pay dividends when current or retained earnings are insufficient to do so.
+Eliminating the accumulated deficit will permit current earnings not utilized to pay dividends to more quickly build up a retained earnings balance.
 Under 1935 Act regulations, we could pay dividends out of this balance during periods when current earnings may not be adequate to do so.